divij-pherwani/PythonProject/README.md

 Step 1 - Download the repository as Zip
 Step 2 - Extract the Zip content into a folder
 Step 3 - Open Command Prompt
-Step 4 - Using cd naviagte to the project folder
+Step 4 - Using cd navigate to the project folder
 Step 5 - Run the following lines in Command Prompt

 venv\Scripts\activate.bat